SSDP Peer Education Program

 SSDP Peer Education and CAT Points

-SSDP Peer Education will track accountability and desired outcomes through our Chapter Activity Tracker.
 SSDP Peer Education objectives will be viewable under the “Training and Education” category.
-Below are some examples of new actions your chapter will now be able to earn CAT points for:
+Below are some examples of actions your chapter will be able to take:

 Just Say Know Drug Education Lessons

 SSDP Peer Educators will be able to present and create educational modules, starting with Just Say Know.